Erudika/paraio.org/src/monolite/partials/033-restauth.md

 To disable the API security completely, set the config parameter `para.security.api_security` to `false`.

-If you wish to disable all API functions completely, set the config parameter `para.api_enabled" to `false`.
+If you wish to disable all API functions completely, set the config parameter `para.api_enabled` to `false`.

 > For more information see the [AWS documentation](http://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html) for REST authentication.